PMaynard/Secure-Global-Routing/docs/report.md

 ---
 title: "Secure Global Routing"
-subtitle: "A BGP Hijacking and Mitigation Testbed"
+subtitle: "Packet Spoofing and Mitigation Testbed"
 author: Peter Maynard, PhD
 date: 11th of June, 2020
 fontsize: 12pt
 bibliography: report.bib
 link-citations: true
 citation-style: http://www.zotero.org/styles/journal-of-eta-maritime-science
 abstract:  An Internet society (ISOC) initiative.
 This report is the result of an ISOC training program, that focused on securing the global routing infrastructure.
-This report is accompanied with a mininet based BGP testbed which can implement BGP spoofing and mitigation methods.
+This report is accompanied with a mininet based testbed which can implement ICMP spoofing and mitigation methods.
 ---

 ![Left: What you expected to see when you hear 'securing global routing'.
 Right: What actually happens when you secure things.](figures/a-secure-meme.png)